Mental Health Awareness Week

 Citizens Advice Somerset

 Citizens Advice Somerset provides free, confidential, and impartial advice on virtually any issue.
-Our goal is to help everyone find a way forward no matter what problems they face.
-So whoever you are, and whatever the problem advisers will be available providing telephone (call 0808 278 7842) and email advice to anyone who needs it.
-If you have access to the internet, the advice pages here can help too.
-We also understand that the new year can be a difficult time if you are experiencing food insecurity, our Food Resilience Map can help you find your nearest foodbank, community fridge, or community pantry.
-If you need a referral to a local foodbank, please don’t hesitate to reach out to us confidentially using the contact details above.
-We’ll be happy to support you and make the necessary arrangements.
+Our goal is to help everyone find a way forward, no matter what problems they face.
+So whoever you are, and whatever the problem, advisers will be available providing telephone (call 0808 278 7842) and email advice to anyone who needs it.
+If you have internet access, the advice pages here can help too.

 For more information: https://citizensadvicesomerset.org.uk